What if I have to miss a class weekend?

 There are excellent career opportunities for graduates of this program.
 Graduates of our traditional engineering master’s program have consistently enjoyed outstanding career opportunities, including placement with companies such as Lockheed Martin, Northrop Grumman, L3Harris, Motorola, Intel, IBM, Accenture, and Ernst & Young.
 OEM students have full access to the University’s Career Resource Center, which maintains close connections with nearly all corporate employers of technical graduates.
 Due to the high caliber of applicants that the program attracts, students will often take classes with and have exposure to hiring managers at some of the strongest technical employers in the state.

-Should I wait until my application is complete before I submit it for admission to the program?
+Should I wait until my application is complete before I submit it?

 You are welcome to submit portions of your application as you finish them.
-Since transcripts, GRE scores, and the application are all coming from different sources, it is good to have part of your application on file so that you can be partially evaluated, and the admissions process can be underway.
+Since transcripts and recommendations arrive separately, it is good to have part of your application on file so that the review process can begin earlier.